joelouthan/theologic.us/content/posts/study-romans/study-romans08-05-11.md

 season: "2021"
 number: "1010"
 duration: "0:18:30"
-short_description: "You can think or contend or go easy and say, 'All paths lead to God.'
+description: "You can think or contend or go easy and say, 'All paths lead to God.'
 To which I would absolutely agree.
 All paths do lead to God but only one path is under the protection of the Lord Jesus Christ."
 mp3:
     asset_link: "2021-10-10-study-romans8-5-11.mp3"
     length: "27152019"